en

 How to effectively process Mexican IDs

+Unfortunately, Latin America, including Mexico, remains a region with a high level of document fraud.
 The diversity of identity documents increases the risks since inspectors should keep in mind not one but many versions of the same driver’s license.
-That is why a comprehensive document template database is a must for companies targeting Mexican customers.
+That’s why a comprehensive document template database is a must for companies targeting Mexican customers.

 Also, you need to cross-check all the data obtained, both from the VIZ and machine-readable parts of the documents, such as barcodes and QR codes.
 That enables you to detect a plethora of fraudulent tricks, including photo replacement.